-In addition to my current role as Chair of the Department of History, I am particularly proud to have served on Faculty Senate and on bodies dealing with international education and research (CLAHS International Initiative Committee; Commission on Outreach and International Affairs), to engage in regular consultation with the Global Education Office, and to work with groups dedicated to service learning (VT Engage Faculty Fellow; faculty adviser for Coalition for Refugee Resettlement).
+In addition to my current role as chair of the Department of History, I am particularly proud to have served on the Faculty Senate and on bodies dealing with international education and research (such as the International Initiative Committee of the College of Liberal Arts and Human Sciences and the Commission on Outreach and International Affairs); to engage in regular consultation with the Global Education Office; and to work with groups dedicated to service learning in such roles as VT Engage Faculty Fellow and faculty adviser to the Coalition for Refugee Resettlement.

 - VT Engage Faculty Fellow, 2014-15

 - Excellence in International Initiatives, College of Liberal Arts and Human Sciences, Virginia Tech, 2014